-Within the FHEQ-Portugal, descriptors exemplify the nature and characteristics of the main qualifications at each level.
+Descriptors exemplify the nature and characteristics of the main qualification at each level, and comparison demonstrates the nature and characteristics of change between qualifications at different levels.
 They provide clear points of reference at each level and describe outcomes that cover the great majority of existing qualifications.
-The FHEQ-Portugal has a flexible nature and can accommodate new qualifications as the need for them arises.
+However, the FHEQ-Portugal has the flexibility to accommodate diversity and innovation, and to accommodate new qualifications as the need for them arises.

 Qualification descriptors are a statement of outcomes, achievement of which is assessed and which a student should be able to demonstrate for the award of the qualification.
+This is of particular relevance to higher education institutions in designing, approving and reviewing academic programmes.
+They will need to be satisfied that, for any programme, the curriculum and assessments provide all students with the opportunity to achieve, and to demonstrate achievement of, the intended outcomes.
 Qualification descriptors should also provide a statement of the wider abilities that the typical student could be expected to have developed.
+It will be of assistance to higher education institutions during discussions with employers, and others with an interest in the general capabilities of holders of the qualification.